kanbanyte/sepa/sqap/sqap.md

 The team members involved have several key responsibilities.

 These responsibilities include:
-* Understanding the overall project requirements
+* Understanding the overall project requirements.
 * Creating:
-	* an architectural design that meets those requirements
+	* an architectural design that meets those requirements.
-	* a detailed design that defines the components and interactions of the software
+	* a detailed design that defines the components and interactions of the software.
 * Ensuring that the design is:
-	* of high quality and adheres to the project's coding standards
+	* of high quality and adheres to the project's coding standards.
 	* testable, and that it meets the project's functional and non-functional requirements.
-* All team members must maintain accountability of tasks they are responsible for and ensuring that others members are also held accountable for their responsibilities.
+* All team members must maintain accountability of tasks they're responsible for and ensuring that others members are also held accountable for their responsibilities.
 * Each team member is responsible for communicating any issues that may hinder their input into the project and are encouraged to ask for help when needed.

 ### Champions